Best Free Project Management Tools for Small Business 2026: 10 Honest Reviews

 Pros:

-- Meeting management feature is unique here
+- Meeting management feature is genuinely unique on this list

-- Risk and issue tracking included free
+- Risk and issue modules included free

 Cons:

-- Interface looks dated compared to competitors
+- UI feels dated compared to competitors

-- Limited integrations on free
+- Limited integrations on free tier

-- Reporting is basic
+- Reporting is pretty basic

 #8.
 Teamwork — Best Free Tool for Client-Facing Service Businesses